shopware/design-portal/src/foundations/design/colors.md

     copy="Everything you need to know to eliminate barriers for your users and meet new regulatory requirements." btnlabel="Learn more"
     page="/foundations/accessibility"
 />

+<Cutdown
+    eyebrow="Related course"
+    title="Accessibility commitment"
+    btnlabel="Watch lesson"
+    videoURL="/foundations/accessibility"
+/>

+<Contribute
+title="Be part of Meteor"
+copy="We believe in Open-Source software – we listen to our Community and build Meteor in collaboration with merchants.
+The best and brightest ideas come from you.
+If you wish to contribute to the Meteor Design System, please read our contributing guidelines for a smooth start." btn="true" page="/foundations/contibutions"
+/>

 <Tabs>